This post is also available in: Español

 Through this Latino Music Café blog series, we’ve examined the history of El Gran Combo through the decades.

-In this, the final part of this blog series, we examine how the current decade has been going for El Gran Combo, and what lies in the road ahead for Los Mulatos del Sabor.
+In this part of this blog series, we examine how the 2010 decade was for El Gran Combo, and what challenges await Los Mulatos del Sabor.

 More “Arroz con Habichuelas” in Paradise

 It took El Gran Combo four long years to come out with a follow-up album to their smash hit “Arroz con Habichuelas“.
 They seem to have written down the formula this time, as “Sin Salsa No Hay Paraiso” took over where “Arroz con Habichuelas” left.